-In order to be considered for admission for the 2020–2021 academic year, your application must be submitted by January 2, 2020.
-We will consider late applications, but it is less likely that financial aid will be awarded to applicants whose applications arrive late.
+In order to be considered for admission for the 2023–2024 academic year, your application must be submitted by January 2, 2023.
+We will sometimes consider late applications, but it is less likely that financial aid will be offered to applicants whose applications arrive late.

 A complete application must contain the following items.

 All applicants should use the secure online application, which can be accessed from the Admissions link above.
 Before you can begin the application, you must register by choosing a username and password.

 Please have your referees submit letters of recommendation directly to the Graduate School.

 Referee forms and letters may be sent as PDF files by email to the Graduate School (email@example.com).
 Please tell your referee to: